advik-student-dev/i3-dotfiles/README.md

 usermod -aG sudo yourusername

-Use a text editor of your choice to edit the .bshrc.
+Use a text editor of your choice to edit the .bashrc.
 I like micro.
 If you don't, no worries, you can use anyother.
 Does not matter which one (nano, vim whatever).

 sudo apt install micro

 cd ~

 micro .bashrc